mikbe/hashmodel/README.markdown

     found.filter
     found == hash_model # => true

-If you want a copy of your data with just the records that don't match your query use `where`:
+If you want a copy of your data with just the records that match your query use `where`:

     param_type = String
     found = hash_model.where{:parameter__type == param_type}